batfish/pybatfish/docs/source/formats.md

 # Convert the XML Panorama config into set-format
 panconf.py --config pan-panorama_config.xml  --set  > panorama_config.set.txt
 ```
 This will generate a single configuration (`panorama_config.set.txt`) representing all firewalls managed by the specified Panorama device, and this config file is what Batfish needs to model the managed firewalls.
+Place this file in the `configs` folder.

 #### From individual devices
-For each device, concatenate the following show commands into one file.
+For each device, concatenate the following show commands into one file and put the file in the `configs` folder.

 ```text
 set cli config-output-format set